Published Date :

-Remember when hospitals relied on pagers for critical updates and stacks of handwritten notes to manage patient care?
+Remember when hospitals used pagers for updates and lots of handwritten notes to take care of patients?
 Back then, it worked.
 But in today’s modern healthcare landscape these traditional methods can pose unique technical and organizational challenges.

 Similarly, legacy healthcare applications can’t keep up with the evolving demands of modern healthcare.
 With digital transformation in full swing, many healthcare organizations have recognized a need to modernize the legacy systems.